MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Netherlands/payment-scenario-3-foreign-payment-lcy-to-fcy-.md

 7. Import Bank Statement.

 > [!NOTE]
 >  In the examples below some standard CRONUS data is being used.
-Likewise instead of creating a vendor\/customer and a vendor\/customer bank account you could use existing data.
+Likewise instead of creating a vendor/customer and a vendor/customer bank account you could use existing data.

-## Create Vendor\/Customer
+## Create Vendor/Customer
- Create vendor\/customer and enter all necessary information.
+ Create vendor/customer and enter all necessary information.
 Special attention should be paid to:

--   **Currency Code**: set it to the foreign currency \(FCY\).
+-   **Currency Code**: set it to the foreign currency (FCY).

 -   **Transaction Mode**: select an appropriate, default transaction mode - i.e. one that can deal with foreign currency payments for your local bank.

--   **Preferred Bank Account**: select an appropriate, default vendor\/customer bank account having the same Currency Code as the vendor\/customer itself.
+-   **Preferred Bank Account**: select an appropriate, default vendor/customer bank account having the same Currency Code as the vendor/customer itself.

 > [!NOTE]
->  In order to be able to enter a bank account in the **Bank Account** vendor\/customer bank accounts must be available.
+>  In order to be able to enter a bank account in the **Bank Account** vendor/customer bank accounts must be available.
 See below.

 ### Example
- Hernandez Ortiz \(code *ORTIZ*\) is one of our Mexican vendors.
-Purchase invoices will be paid through our national bank account \(code *ABN*\) to his bank account \(code *HOBA*\).
-While our bank account ABN is denominated in local currency \(LCY\), Hernandez Ortiz's bank account HOBA is denominated in Mexican peso \(MXN\).
+ Hernandez Ortiz (code *ORTIZ*) is one of our Mexican vendors.
+Purchase invoices will be paid through our national bank account (code *ABN*) to his bank account (code *HOBA*).
+While our bank account ABN is denominated in local currency (LCY), Hernandez Ortiz's bank account HOBA is denominated in Mexican peso (MXN).
 Therefore on Hernandez Ortiz's Vendor Card we set the *Currency Code* field to *MXN*, fill the *Transaction Mode* field with *ABN* that is linked to our bank account *ABN* and set the *Bank Account* field to *HOBA*.

-## Create Vendor\/Customer Bank Account
+## Create Vendor/Customer Bank Account
- Create vendor\/customer bank account and enter all necessary information.
+ Create vendor/customer bank account and enter all necessary information.
 Special attention should be paid to:

 -   **Preferred Bank Account**: enter a valid bank account number.

--   **Currency Code**: set it to the foreign currency \(FCY\).
+-   **Currency Code**: set it to the foreign currency (FCY).

 -   **Owner Information**:be sure all owner information has been entered.

 ### Example
- Hernandez Ortiz's bank account \(code *HOBA*\) is denominated in *MXN*.
+ Hernandez Ortiz's bank account (code *HOBA*) is denominated in *MXN*.
 Therefore on Hernandez Ortiz's Vendor Bank Account Card we enter a valid number in the *Bank Account No.* field *,* set the *Currency Code* field to *MXN* and fill the fields on the Owner Information tab with appropriate values.

 ## Create and Post Purchase Invoice for Vendor or Sales Invoice for Customer
- Create a purchase\/sales invoice and enter all necessary information.
+ Create a purchase/sales invoice and enter all necessary information.
 Special attention should be paid to:

--   **Currency Code**: set it to the foreign currency \(FCY\).
+-   **Currency Code**: set it to the foreign currency (FCY).

 -   **Transaction Mode**: select an appropriate, default transaction mode - i.e. one that can deal with local currency payments for your local bank.

--   **Preferred Bank Account**: select an appropriate, default vendor\/customer bank account having the same Currency Code is the vendor\/customer itself.
+-   **Preferred Bank Account**: select an appropriate, default vendor/customer bank account having the same Currency Code is the vendor/customer itself.

- By default these three fields will be populated with values taken from the vendor\/customer card.
+ By default these three fields will be populated with values taken from the vendor/customer card.

  When the invoice is finished it can be posted.